 An official high school transcript is required for students with less than 12 hours of transferable academic credit, earning a 2.0 grade point average or higher.
+All transcripts from schools previously attended must be submitted.
 ACT score of 18 or higher and SAT score of 940 or higher is part of the standard admission requirements.
+A student who has completed at least 12 hours of transferable college coursework may be exempt from submitting SAT or ACT scores.
 Home school students are encouraged to apply for review.
 A passing score on the GED must have been achieved for those students that have taken this exam.